Skip to main content

 • Never give anyone remote access to your computer based on a pop-up warning.

-• Never pay by gift card, wire transfer, or cryptocurrency for "tech support."
+• Never pay by gift card, wire transfer, or cryptocurrency for any "computer support."

 See a pop-up like this?
 Call us before you click anything: (855) 301-4220

-Sources: Southern Maryland Chronicle / U.S. Attorney's Office (July 2025) · FTC Consumer Protection Data Spotlight
+Sources: Southern Maryland Chronicle and U.S. Attorney's Office (July 2025) · FTC Consumer Protection Data Spotlight · U.S. Attorney's Office for the District of Maryland.

-🎁 Phone & Online · Bank Imposter / Gift Card Statewide · Most Reported
+Phone and Online · Bank Imposter and Gift Card · Most Reported

 "This is your bank's fraud department.
 We need you to move your money."